 - Voice cloning.
 Clone your own voice or a licensed voice with a small sample.
 Useful if you want a specific vocal identity.

 - API access.
-Strong developer tools for building voice into applications and workflows.
+Developer tools for building voice into applications and workflows.

 - Language support.
 Extensive multilingual capabilities.